SQL Server Best Practices for SharePoint

 - Modification to SQL server SharePoint db’s is not supported by Microsoft J

 - Install only needed components and features.
-For example: Filestream feature is not used in SharePoint.
+For example, the Filestream feature is not used in SharePoint.

 - Use Fail-over clustering with database mirroring (which is obvious!)